programdeveloper/secrary.github.io/_posts/2016-05-05-EllaScanner.md

 {% endhighlight %}

 Scanning of the site consists several phases:<br>
-At first phase, you can get recommendations related to http/https headers.
+At the first phase, you can get recommendations related to http/https headers.

 {% highlight bash %}
 ./Start.py https://secrary.com